observabilitystack/k8s-observability-workshop/cluster-setup/README.md

 # Workshop cluster setup

-This folder holds resources to set up a general workshop cluster where
+This folder holds resources to set up a general workshop cluster where:

-* Each participant can work on it's own server
+* Each participant works on it's own server
-* The participants can edit the relevant workshop files transparently via SSH/VSCode
+* The participants edit the relevant workshop files transparently via _SSH/VSCode_ or on the server using _vim/emacs/joe_
-* technically, all infrastructure is set up (and destroyed) using Terraform
-* All servers are provisioned using Ansible

 ![alt](docs/workshop-login.png)

+Technically, each workshop cluster node:

+* is set up (and destroyed) using Terraform
+* can be located at any cloud provider Terraform supports (_Hetzner/Digital Ocean/AWS/Azure_ ...)
+* is provisioned using _Ansible_
+* Each server get's assigned an individual pet name (e.g. `upright-sunbird`)
+* Each server gets provisioned a wildcard TLS certficate to ensure secure HTTP communication

 ## Setting up the cluster